Aetna modified CPB 0394 covering epilepsy surgery, effective September 26, 2025. Here's what billing teams need to do.

 L8687 HCPCS Implantable neurostimulator pulse generator, dual array, rechargeable, includes extension

-G0339 HCPCS Image guided robotic linear accelerator-based stereotactic radiosurgery, complete course
+G0339 HCPCS Image guided robotic linear accelerator-based SRS, complete course of therapy

 + 1 more codes